Room GN.12, Capitol Extension

 Waco, TX 76701

 (254) 754-1604 Fax

 No media have been submitted

-A graduate of the Texas A&M School of Veterinary Medicine, Dr. Anderson has served as a small animal veterinarian in Waco since 1981.
-He and his wife Sandie have been married for 27 years and have one son and one grandson.
+A graduate of the Texas A&M School of Veterinary Medicine, Doc Anderson has served as a small animal veterinarian in Waco since 1981.
+He and his wife Sandie have been married for 32 years, and have a son and three grandsons.

 After over 20 years of advocacy for small business through statewide committees on both the Texas Association of Business and the National Federation of Independent Business, as well as appointment by Governor Rick Perry to the Texas Small Business Advisory Council, Doc was elected to represent District 56 (Waco & McLennan County) in 2004.
 He has been re-elected four times.